 A DNS zone is a logical space that combines the domain names of your resources and stores the necessary resource records.
-There are public and private zones.
+There are two types of DNS zones: public and internal.
 Regardless of the type, they have a hierarchy: a zone may have one or more subzones.

 You can manage the hierarchy of cloud resources and route DNS requests.
 For example, you can create subzones for the production and test environments and, within them, subzones for applications, DB clusters, caching servers, and more.